Scholarships Available

 - Preference given to students who are members of St. John’s Episcopal Church, Fremont, or St. Mark’s Episcopal Church, Newaygo

-One, non-renewable scholarship to a Newaygo County High School graduating senior.
+To be awarded to a Newaygo County High School graduating senior

 - Preference to a female applicants pursuing art and/or design

-One, non-renewable scholarship to a graduating high school senior from Fremont High School pursuing a business degree with preference to those entering accounting or bookkeeping.
+To be awarded to a graduate of Fremont High School pursuing a business degree with preference to those entering accounting or bookkeeping career

 - Financial need

-One, non-renewable award to a graduating senior from White Cloud High School.
+To be awarded to a graduating senior from White Cloud High School

 - Completed eight semesters of high school at White Cloud